ashleychea/GT-Summer-2024-Internship/Ashley Chea/week2.md

 ### Improvements

-Moving forward into Week 3,

 -

+Moving forward into Week 3, I plan on taking the time to review everything I've learned the last two weeks, work alongside senior associates and see where I can collaborate the most individually.